Conservators Took Millions From Britney Spears. Will She Ever Get Her Money Back?

 Whether she can remove her father from the conservatorship is one question, but will she ever be able to get back the money he's pocketed?
 It's not completely out of the question, but experts say it's unlikely.

 Tamar Arminak, a conservatorship attorney who worked on Amanda Bynes' guardianship case, told Vulture that there's a record of Jamie's income and spending.
 This could make it particularly hard to prove he’s misspent Spears’ money.
-"As a conservator for his daughter, all of Jamie Spears's income and expenses had to be approved by the court — the $16,000 (£11,643) a month income and the $2,000 (£1,455) for office space, all of that has been court-approved and signed off on," Arminak said.
+"As a conservator for his daughter, all of Jamie Spears's income and expenses had to be approved by the court — the $16,000 ($AU 21,724) a month income and the $2,000 ($AU 2,716) for office space, all of that has been court-approved and signed off on," Arminak said.

 On the same note, Spears' medical team has to submit repeated "declarations on her mental capacity," Arminak added.
 All of this paints a picture of just how sinister and stringent conservatorships can be — and why it's been such a battle for Spears to break free.